Z-Wave

 * "get" commands are a request the current value, the device will send a report in response

-As an example lets take a look at `COMMAND_CLASS_BASIC`, this Command Class is supported by all devices.
+As an example lets take a look at `COMMAND_CLASS_BASIC`, this Command Class is supported by most controllable devices.
 It has a `BASIC_SET` command, which sets a boolean (usually on/off), a `BASIC_GET`command, and a `BASIC_REPORT` command.
 Sending a `BASIC_GET` to the device will make the device send a `BASIC_REPORT` to Homey.
 The `BASIC_REPORT` contains the boolean (on/off) value.

 Sending a command to a device from Homey is simple: